 When your data has a date column, then in most cases, specifying [AUTO] for the Time Column will be sufficient.
 However, if you select a specific date column, then Driverless AI will provide you with an additional side menu.
 From this side menu, you can specify Time Group columns or specify [Auto] to let Driverless AI determine the best time group columns.
-You can also specify the columns that will be unavailable at prediction time (see Notes below), the Forecast Horizon in weeks, and the Gap between the train and test periods.
+You can also specify the columns that will be unavailable at prediction time (see More About Unavailable Columns at Time of Prediction for more information), the Forecast Horizon (in a unit of time identified by Driverless AI), and the Gap between the train and test periods.

 Refer to Time Series in Driverless AI for more information about time series experiments in Driverless AI and to see a time series example.